gservers/boxduino/README.md

-## BOXmodUINO - the first Arduino powered e-cigarette!
+## BOXuino - the first Arduino powered e-cigarette!

 Using atMega328P (Arduino Nano) to control 3034 N-channel MOSFET transistor with pwm.